 It is true that home prices are rising in quite a few markets nationwide.
 It may also be the case that your home has appreciated considerably over the years.
 But before you count your profits, you’ll need to factor in these obvious and not-so-obvious costs of selling your house.

-What Should I Budget for if I Sell My House on My Own in Wilmington
+What Should I Budget for if I Sell My House on My Own in Eastern

 Let’s get this one out of the way right off the bat.
 A lot of sellers think that in a hot market they can sell a house themselves and thus avoid the standard commission fees.
 But the truth is otherwise.
 Even if you sell your house on your own, you still have to pay the buyer’s agent’s brokerage fees.